Camera Module Reference

 - Device Errors: Camera unavailable or hardware issues

-Unmanaged Stream Errors
+Stream Errors

 - Already Streaming: Cannot start while any stream (managed or unmanaged) is active

-- Invalid URL: RTMP URL validation failures
+- Invalid URL: URL must start with

-- Network Issues: Connection problems to RTMP endpoint
+srt://,rtmp://,rtmps://,http://, orhttps:// - Network Issues: Connection problems to ingest endpoint

 - Device Limitations: Hardware doesn’t support requested configuration